sa-mm/getting-started-solution-template/README.md

 The remote component is actively sending data using HTTP requests, so the use of a [Webservice endpoint](http://docs.exosite.com/development/scripting/#api-endpoint-scripts) to handle the callback is required.

-A default endpoint is defined in ./endpoints/c2c/callbacks.lua which defer to following modules:
+A default [`POST /c2c/callback` endpoint](./endpoints/c2c/callbacks.lua) is defined in  ./endpoints/c2c/callbacks.lua which defer to following modules:
 - [_c2c.authentication](./modules/c2c/authentication.lua) for authenticating the 3rd party.
 Customize this file to match how the 3rd party callbacks request can be authenticated.
 - [_c2c.cloud2murano_](./modules/c2c/cloud2murano.lua) for handling the payload content and matching the 3rd party data structure to the one expected from Murano (or Exosense).
 Modify the `sync` & `data_in` functions accordingly.